-Before Google Voice for G Suite was available, people in the U.S. could use their work or school account to sign up for Google Voice.
+Before Google Voice for Google Workspace was available, people in the U.S. could use their work or school account to sign up for Google Voice.
 You can migrate these unmanaged accounts to managed accounts.

 Note: After you migrate a person's account, you can't switch it back to an unmanaged account.